-Secondary education also covers education for social advancement, private education, education with a limited curriculum, part-time education, recognised training and education for management.
+Secondary education includes education for social advancement, private education, education with a limited curriculum, part-time education, accredited training and training to become a management member/director.